binocarlos/pagemaker/README.md

   Commands:

-    convert [infile] [outfile] create a HTML page from a markdown input *
+    convert create a HTML page from a markdown input
+    *

   Options: